andreaber23/Budgify/README.md

 - Install MySQL2 package to connect the database from MySQL and be able to perform the quieres.
 Type in the integrated terminal "npm install --save mysql2". (https://www.npmjs.com/package/mysql2)
 - Install Sequelize package (https://www.npmjs.com/package/sequelize)
 - Install Dotenv package.
 It stores sensitive data, like a user’s MySQL username, password, and database name (https://www.npmjs.com/package/dotenv)
+- Install MAMP to  launch the MYSQL2 and the server
+- Type npm start in integrated terminal to launch the server.

 ## Usage
 After installing all the packages, open mysql to create the database.
 Type the following: